-The gcp:dataplex/assetIamMember:AssetIamMember resource, part of the Pulumi GCP provider, manages IAM access to Dataplex assets by granting roles to individual members without affecting other members for that role.
-This guide focuses on three capabilities: single-member role grants, multi-member role bindings, and complete policy replacement.
+The gcp:dataplex/assetIamMember:AssetIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Dataplex assets by granting roles to individual members without affecting other role assignments.
+This guide focuses on three capabilities: single-member role grants, multi-member role bindings, and authoritative policy replacement.

 Dataplex IAM resources reference existing assets within lakes and zones.
-AssetIamMember adds members non-authoritatively, AssetIamBinding manages all members for a role, and AssetIamPolicy replaces the entire policy.
-AssetIamPolicy cannot be used with the other two types; they will conflict over policy state.
 The examples are intentionally small.
 Combine them with your own Dataplex infrastructure and identity management.

 Grant a role to a single member

-Most IAM configurations start by granting a specific role to one identity, preserving existing members while adding new access.
+Most IAM configurations start by granting a specific role to one user or service account, preserving existing members while adding new access.

 import * as pulumi from "@pulumi/pulumi";